Hatomugi Cha: Japanese Job’s Tear Tea, Not Mugicha

 Hatomugi Tea

-Coixenolide is an important component of Job’s tear that is beneficial to health.
-The component activates skin cell metabolism and helps prevent skin troubles.
+Coixenolide is a crucial component of Job’s tears, beneficial to health.
+The substance activates skin cell metabolism and helps prevent skin troubles.

-Hatomugi-cha or Job’s tear tea has almost no side effects, but with too much intake of it, your body can get cold.
+Hatomugicha or Job’s tear tea has almost no side effects, but your body can get cold with too much intake.

 (Reference Pages: Chanoyu, Macaroni )